-Fairmile Bottom Local Nature Reserve and SSSI contains chalk grassland and Yew and Beech woodland.
+Fairmile Bottom Local Nature Reserve and site of special scientific interest contains chalk grassland and yew and beech woodland.
 Chalk grassland is one of our richest natural habitats, traditionally managed by grazing.
 Nationally about 80% has been lost in the last 60 years, so this is an important site.

 Butterflies include Silver-washed Fritillary, Grizzled Skipper and White Admiral.
 The grassland buzzes with grasshoppers.
 The anthills in the grassland and decaying branches in the surrounding trees make this a great place to see Green Woodpeckers.